microsoft/onnxruntime/docs/ContribOperators.md

    - token_offset: 0, 4, 5, 8, 9, 10, 11,  1*, 2*, 3*, 6*, 7*
    - cumulative_sequence_length: 0, 1, 1+2, 1+2+4

-  The query, key and value tensors contains result of hidden embedding of real tokens after input projections.
+  The query, key and value tensors contain result of hidden embedding of real tokens after input projections.
   Token_offset records the offset of token in the unpacked input. cumulative_sequence_length records cumulated length of each sequnces length.